In some cases you may want to flag certain wells and/or analytes as unreliable, in order to exclude the unreliable data from later analysis.

 .
 If you wanted to reimport the run, perhaps to recalculate positivity, you could do so by selecting the run and clicking Reimport Run

 .
 Note that the previous run data will be deleted and overwritten with the new run data.

 You will see the same entry screens for batch and run properties as for a new run, but the values you entered previously will now appear as defaults.
 You can change them for the rerun as necessary.
 If exclusions have been applied to the run being replaced, the analyte properties page will include an Exclusion Warning

-The panel lists how many exclusions are applied (in this case one replicate group and one analyte).
+The panel lists how many exclusions are applied (in this case one replicate group, one analyte, and one single point control).
 Click Exclusions Report

 to review the same report as you saw using the "View Excluded Data" link from the run data grid.
 Check the Retain matched exclusions

 box to retain them; then click Save and Finish

 to initiate the reimport.